rajikudusadewale/Collection-Performance-Analysis/README.md

 **•	Data Presentation**

-Changed columns to appropriate data types that fit the aim of the analysis and performed neccessary manipulation.Carried out data visualization using Power BI to create a Collection Performance Dashboard.
+Changed columns to appropriate data types that fit the aim of the analysis and performed necessary manipulation.Carried out data visualization using Power BI to create a Collection Performance Dashboard.

 ![Dashboard](https://github.com/rajikudusadewale/Collection-Performance-Analysis/blob/main/Dashboard%20screenshot.jpg)